ARMmbed/mbed-os-example-mbed-crypto/README.md

 * Install <a href='https://github.com/ARMmbed/mbed-cli#installing-mbed-cli'>Mbed CLI</a>

 ## Import
-The following are the steps required for install the application:
+The following are the steps required to install the application:
 * Clone the repository and deploy the Mbed OS project: `mbed import https://github.com/ARMmbed/mbed-os-example-mbed-crypto`
 * Change your current directory: `cd mbed-os-example-mbed-crypto`